aidelojep/aidelojep/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on JAVA (SPRINGBOOT FRAMEWORK), JAVASCRIPT/TYPESCRIPT, C# and SOLIDITY PROGRAMMING Languages.
+- 🔭 I’m currently working on Technical Documentation as a Senior Consultant.
+- I write code and build interesting projects with languages like Java/SpringBoot, JavaScript, TypeScript/React, Angular, Python/Django, Solidity/Remix IDE (Smart Contracts), and other OpenAI tools.

-- 🌱 I’m having fun with SQL(MySQL,PostgreSQL) NoSQL(Mongo DB,Fauna DB) Cloud Computing (AWS, Azure,Oracle DB,Google Cloud), DevOPs and Visualization with Arctype.
+- 🌱 When required, I like to have fun with SQL(MySQL, PostgreSQL) NoSQL(Mongo DB, Fauna DB) Cloud Computing (AWS, Azure, Oracle DB, Google Cloud), and DevOps concepts.

-- 👯 I’m looking to contribute more on open source projects.
+- 👯 I’m looking to contribute more to open-source projects.

-- 💬 Ask me about Java/SPRINGBOOT, Kotlin(Android Studio), CSharp(ASP.NET) and JavaScript(VUE.JS, REACT FRAMEWORK).
+- 💬 Ask me about **TECHNICAL DOCUMENTATION** : Improving your API integration and Developer's experience.

 - 📫 How to reach me:

 <div class="badge-base LI-profile-badge" data-locale="en_US" data-size="medium" data-theme="dark" data-type="VERTICAL" data-vanity="peter-aideloje-64aab6116" data-version="v1"><a class="badge-base__link LI-simple-link" href="https://ng.linkedin.com/in/peter-aideloje-64aab6116?trk=profile-badge">Peter Aideloje LINKEDIN HANDLE</a></div>